 “Hark!”
 Wodec pointed his staff up at the heavens.
-Amazingly enough, monsters and barbarians stopped fighting with each other and gawked at the sky.
+Amazingly enough, monsters and barbarians stopped fighting with each other so they could gawk at the sky.
 “Hope lives on!”

 Kora pulled back on the reigns of her war-trained raptor.
-She reared up with it, sword out to the side, and drank in the rippling waves of fairy-light aurora, the firecracker sparkles igniting and popping.
+She reared up with it, sword out and to the side, staring at the rippling waves of fairy-light aurora, the firecracker sparkles igniting and popping.

 Peter.
 Her smile matched her friend’s as he cut into Dee with vicious aplomb.